 Grammy nominated Andre Thierry has been called the closest accordion player to Clifton Chenier that we'll see in our lifetime.
 A virtuoso of all accordion types, single row, double row, triple row and piano key, Thierry effortlessly delivers everything from a traditional Creole waltz to a hard driving blues that is his own sound.

 In 2008 and again in 2012, Andre Thierry & Zydeco Magic was named Zydeco Band of the Year by the Bay Area Blues Society.
-This year, Andre was nominated for the 2013 Grammy for Regional Roots music.
+Last year, Andre was nominated for the 2013 Grammy for Regional Roots music.